The National Era

 The National Era was an abolitionist newspaper published weekly in Washington, D.C., from 1847 to 1860.
 Gamaliel Bailey was its editor in its first year.
 The National Era Prospectus stated in 1847:

 While due attention will be paid to Current Events, Congressional Proceedings, General Politics and Literature, the great aim of the paper will be a complete discussion of the Question of Slavery, and an exhibition of the Duties of the Citizen in relation to it; especially will it explain and advocate the leading Principles and Measures of the Liberty Party, seeking to do this, not in the spirit of the Party, but in the love of Truth—not for the triumph of Party, but for the establishment of Truth.

+Each number contained four pages of seven (later eight) columns each.
+The National Era was noted for its large size and unique type.
+For subscribers in the United Kingdom, the price of the newspaper was three dollars per year.
+In 1854, The National Era was published daily, during the Session of Congress.

+Subscription and rates of advertising

+According to the terms of subscription of The National Era, there was many options for one to subscribe.
+The publication was published every Thursday.
+A subscriber could buy at the following rates: